 Feb.
 26, 2018

-Saint Paul, Minnesota—Metropolitan State University Gordon Parks Gallery presents Student Salon 2018, featuring multi-media works produced by Metropolitan State students, enrolled in undergraduate
+Saint Paul, Minnesota—Metropolitan State University Gordon Parks Gallery presents Student Salon 2018, featuring multi-media works produced by Metropolitan State students, enrolled in undergraduate programs.

 From functional ceramics to watercolor portraits, this exhibit surveys the diverse form and content explored in class and beyond.
 Visual artists include: Marcia Alexander, Minneapolis; Ellen Antonova, Lexington; Daniel Blees, North Saint Paul; Tanner Chergosky, Blaine; Chelsea Engen, Eagan; Kimberly Niosi, Prior Lake; and Tiana Wright, Brooklyn Park.